Antanas Sireika

-Antanas Sireika (born May 11, 1956 in Bazilionai) is a professional Lithuanian basketball coach.
+Antanas Sireika (born May 11, 1956 in Bazilionai) is a retired Lithuanian professional basketball coach.

 Coaching career

 Šiauliai and Žalgiris Kaunas

 The Lithuanian national basketball team traditionally replaces the head coach with his assistant, this happened when Vladas Garastas was replaced by his assistant coach Jonas Kazlauskas.
 The story was repeated in 2001, when the successor of Kazlauskas was his assistant coach Antanas Sireika.
 He was born in Šiauliai, and a big part of his basketball career was spent there.
 Sireika played for Šiauliai, later he became the playing head coach of the team, in 1994 he ended his career as a player, and started coaching full-time.
 Big results came fast, the underdog Šiauliai, became 3rd-place winners in the LKL.
 In 1997, Kazlauskas became head coach of the Lithuanian national basketball team, and invited Sireika to join the squad as his assistant.
 In 2001, Kazlauskas retired from the national team, and gave his place to Sireika.
 With Sireika, the Lithuanian national basketball team won their first EuroBasket gold medals after Lithuania's independence in 1991 (the first titles came in 1937 and 1939).

 The same year, Sireika made an important decision: he left his home in Šiauliai, and moved to Kaunas, to coach Žalgiris Kaunas.
 He won three LKL titles in a row in 2003, 2004 and 2005.
 At the 2004 Summer Olympics, Sireika coached the Lithuanian team to a 4th place with a memorable win against the United States.

 Since 2003, Žalgiris Kaunas started to fade away from all the EuroLeague glory they had a few years ago. Žalgiris' EuroLeague results got worse every year.
 In the 2005–06 season Sireika was dealing with huge amount of criticism aimed at him, because of poor results in EuroLeague and Lietuvos rytas Vilnius was at the top of the Lithuanian league standings.
 On March 28, 2006 in a LKL regular season rivalry game, Sireika's coached Žalgiris played against Lietuvos rytas and lost the match by 30 points.
 After the game Sireika left the team.

 In EuroBasket 2005, Lithuania was named as one of the contenders to win gold and defend their 2003 title, Lithuanian team finished first in the group and entered quarter finals, where they lost 47–63 to France led by Tony Parker.
 Lithuanian team took 5th place and even more criticism was aimed at Sireika.
 He had his last chance at an FIBA World Championship in 2006.
 Lithuania finished 3rd in the group entering 1/8 finals.
 In the quarterfinals they were defeated by Spain, and in fifth through eighth place games they lost to Turkey, Lithuania took 7th place, and Sireika resigned.